RaduTek/YTMdload/README.md

 # YTMdload

+## Deprecation warning
+This project has been replaced by my new remake: [YTMusicDL](https://github.com/RaduTek/YTMusicDL).

+This version will not be maintained and its use is not recommended.

+## Description

 App to download songs from YT Music using the metadata available from YT Music

 Using yt_dlp, ytmusicapi and music_tag projects